Schultz & Larsen M52 target rifle: Design details and conversion

 To produce a M52, Schultz & Larsen stripped an ex-German rifle, checked the action and replaced the military 7.92×57mm barrel with its own heavy target barrel in either .30-06 or 6.5×55mm.
 In the case of the .30-06, the magazine was lengthened and the feed ramp re-profiled to suit.
 The trigger mechanism was honed for a better trigger pull.
 The metal parts were refinished, and the forend of the military stock was shortened and reamed out to accept the larger-diameter target barrel.
 The stock was then finely polished and target sling swivels installed.
 The steel Mauser buttplate remained.
 Both the foresight and aperture rearsight, and the sight picture they provided, were designed to be similar to the M1 Garand.
 The rearsight could be adjusted from 200 to 500 metres and was affixed to the receiver bridge with 2 screws.
 As it projected far enough forward to prevent loading with the standard 5-round Mauser clips, there was no need to cut a notch out of the rear of the receiver ring as done on the Kongsberg M59 to facilitate clip loading with the longer .30-06 round.
 However the 5-round magazine remained usable, and could still be loaded with single rounds.

 Variants

+The broad range of variants is shown below.
+However, some examples might exhibit features from another variant, and many were modernised, for example the shortened military stock of an earlier model might have been replaced with a later target-style stock.